sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(getAssetDirs({assetsDir: ['pizza', 'tacos']})).toEqual([{from: 'pizza'}, {from: 'tacos'}])
 -->

 This code has two conditions for corner cases: `assetsDir` doesn’t exist and `assetsDir` isn’t an array.
 Also, the object generation code is duplicated.
-(And let’s not talk about nesting ternaries here...)
-We can get rid of duplication and at least one condition:
+(And let’s not talk about nesting ternaries here…) We can get rid of duplication and at least one condition:

 ```js
 const getAssetDirs = config =>